 - 1. Students may not audit a class unless he/she has exhausted all possibilities to repeat the class for credit. - 2.
-Permission to audit a class is done at the discretion of the instructor and with instructor's signature. - When auditing, student shall not be permitted to change his/her enroll ment in that course to receive credit. - 4.
-With the instructor's signature and perm ission, a credit student may switch his/her enrollment to audit status as long as no more than 20% of the course has been completed. - 5.
-With the instructor's signature and permission, a student may enroll in a course for audit at any time during the semester if he/she has not enrolled in that course for credit during the same semester. - No student will be allowed to enroll for audit prior to the first day of the course.
-The first day of the course refers to the actual course meeting. - Credit students have priority over auditors.
+Permission to audit a class is done at the discretion of the instructor and with instructor's signature. - 3.
+When auditing, student shall not be permitted to change his/her enrollment in that course to receive credit. - 4.
+With the instructor's signature and permission, a credit student may switch his/her enrollment to audit status as long as no more than 20% of the course has been completed. - 5.
+With the instructor's signature and permission, a student may enroll in a course for audit at any time during the semester if he/she has not enrolled in that course for credit during the same semester.

+- 6. No student will be allowed to enroll for audit prior to the first day of the course.
+The first day of the course refers to the actual course meeting. - 7.
+Credit students have priority over auditors.
 If a course closes after an auditor has been admitted, the auditor may be asked to leave to make room for the credit student.
-Instructor's discretion is strongly recommended. - The audit fee is \$15 per unit.
+Instructor's discretion is strongly recommended. - 8.
+The audit fee is \$15 per unit.
 Students enrolled in 10 or more semester units may audit an additional 3 units free (may be 3 one-unit courses).
 The \$15 per unit audit fee will automatically be charged if the student drops below 10 units.

 Students wishing to audit should be aware that audited classes will not appear on the RCCD transcript.
 Forms and information are available at the Admissions offices at the Moreno Valley, Norco, and Riverside City colleges.
 Fees are due when the form is submitted.
-For more information, please contact Student Services at Moreno Valley 951-571-6101, or the Admissions and Records Office at Norco 951-372-7003 or Riverside 951-222-8600.
+For more information, please contact Student Services at Moreno Valley (951) 571-6101.